-- 2. Subject to the provisions of these Rules an Appeal shall lie as of right, from any final judgment of the Court, where the matter in dispute on the Appeal amounts to or is of the value of (£300) three hundred pounds sterling or upwards, or where the Appeal involves, directly or indirectly, some claim or question to or respecting property or some civil right amounting to or of the value of (£300) three hundred pounds sterling or upwards. - 3.
-Applications to admit an appeal shall be made by motion or petition within 21 days from the date of judgment to be appealed from, and the Applicant shall give the opposite party notice of his intended application. - 4.
-An Appeal under Rule 2 shall only be admitted by the Court in the first instance- - (a) upon condition of the Appellant, within a period to be fixed by the Court, but not exceeding three months from the date of the hearing of the application, entering into good and sufficient security, to the satisfaction of the Court, in a sum not exceeding (£500) five hundred pounds, for the due prosecution of the Appeal, and the payment of all such costs as may become payable to the Respondent in the event of the Appellant not obtaining an Order, finally admitting the Appeal, or of the Appeal being dismissed for non-prosecution, or of His Majesty in Council ordering the Appellant to pay the Respondent's costs of the Appeal (as the case may be); and
+3. Where in any action or proceeding no final judgment can be duly given in consequence of a difference of opinion between the Judges, the final judgment may be entered pro forma on the application of any party to such action or other proceeding according to the opinion of the Chief Justice or, in his absence, of the senior puisne Judge of the Court, but such judgment shall only be deemed final for purposes of an appeal therefrom, and not for any other purpose.
+4. Application to the Court for leave to appeal shall be made by motion or petition within fourteen days from the date of the judgment to be appealed from, and the applicant shall give the opposite party notice of his intended application.

+5. Leave to appeal under Rule 2 shall only be granted by the Court in the first instance-

+(a) upon condition of the appellant, within a period to be fixed by the Court, but not exceeding three months from the date of the hearing of the application for leave to appeal, entering into good and sufficient security to the satisfaction of the Court, in a sum not exceeding five hundred pounds, for the due prosecution of the appeal, and the payment of all such costs as may become payable to the respondent in the event of the appellant's not obtaining an order granting him final leave to appeal, or of the appeal being dismissed for nonprosecution, or of His Majesty in Council ordering the appellant to pay the respondent's costs of the appeal (as the case may be); and